polyglotdev/go-the-complete-guide-maxschwarzmuller/collections/slicesAndArrays.md

 3. You cannot change the size of an array once it is declared.
 Slices, on the other hand, are dynamically-sized views on arrays and can be resized using built-in functions.
 4. Use arrays when you need a fixed-size collection of elements.
 Use slices when you need a dynamic collection that can grow or shrink.
 5. Use slices when you want to share data between multiple parts of your program without copying the data.
+6. `append()` function is used to add elements to a slice.
+If the underlying array is too small to accommodate new elements, a new array is allocated, and the data is copied over.
+A new array is also allocated if the slice exceeds its capacity.